The risk nobody's talking about

 Before the system, I build the intent

-Before building anything, I identify what your business needs the AI to prioritise — the trade-off hierarchy that governs every decision.
-When speed conflicts with thoroughness, which wins?
-When cost conflicts with quality, who decides?
-Human operators absorb these rules through years of experience.
-AI needs them spelled out.
-That's what I build first — and it's the reason the systems work on day one, not after months of tuning.
+Before building anything, I identify the trade-off hierarchy that governs every AI decision — when speed conflicts with thoroughness, which wins?
+Human operators absorb these rules through experience.
+I make them explicit on day one.

-Everything I build runs on frontier generative AI — the same models behind Claude and ChatGPT — orchestrated into operational systems with judgment layers.
+Everything I build runs on frontier generative AI — Claude, ChatGPT — orchestrated into operational systems with judgment layers.
 No machine learning pipelines.
-No training data.
 No six-month model development.
-Working systems, usually inside a few weeks.
+Working systems in weeks.

 What this looks like in practice